Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Preliminaries

 \subsection{Irreducible semisimple modules}

-\begin{theorem}[\cite{SV}] Let $D$ be a periodic skew diagram of degree $n$ with period $(m,-l)$, $\chi=\chi_D$ the associated character of $\CC[u_1,\ldots, u_n]$, and $M_D$ and $L_D$ the corresponding Verma module and its irreducible quotient for $\H$. \begin{enumerate} \item The irreducible module $L_D$ is isomorphic to the module with the basis
+\begin{theorem}[\cite{SV}] Let $D$ be a periodic skew diagram of degree $n$ and period $\left(m,-l\right)$, $\chi=\chi_D$ the associated character of $\CC[u_1,\ldots, u_n]$, and $M_D$ and $L_D$ the corresponding Verma module and its irreducible quotient for the algebra $\H$. \begin{enumerate} \item The irreducible module $L_D$ is isomorphic to the module with the basis

 and the action